BwithE/2dols/README.md

 # Quick tools to install upon first installation
-This script is a quick wget to install and configure desired tools on RASBIAN, UBUNTU or KALI.
+This script is a quick wget to install and configure desired tools on RASBIAN, UBUNTU, KALI or CENTOS.

 First, copy or wget the script: